metapolator/metapolator/README.md

 ### Parameters

 A parameter is a characteristic, feature, or measurable factor that can help in defining a particular system.
-We use parameters on various levels to define fonts: `Global parameters` are on a font level, for example `font size`. `Glyphs arameters` are on a glyph level, for example `glyph width`. `Point parameters` are on a point and curve level of a glyph shape, for example the position or `coordinate` of a point.
+We use parameters on various levels to define fonts: `Global parameters` are on a font level, for example `font size`. `Glyph parameters` are on a glyph level, for example `glyph width`. `Point parameters` are on a point and curve level of a glyph shape, for example the position or `coordinate` of a point.